What’s a Startup and how to launch one?

 Github and Stack Overflow are online repositories that include lots of tech talents.
 Software developers, who want to learn or to share something upload their code on these platforms.
 Thus, you can connect with tech developers, see the way they write their code, is it clean, and logical, and gain even more insights.
 Besides, developers, who upload their work want it to be seen and assessed by potential employers.

 If you already have software developers on your team, one of the best solutions to find new candidates is to ask your teammates for a referral.
 Perhaps, your software engineers are in extensive developer circles and talk to their colleagues from time to time.
 Some of these colleagues might search for a job or desire to be a part of a startup.
 Or, your team techies can recommend people they have once worked with a good skillset.
 What makes referrals so popular?
 Here, you will receive recommendations of developers that will meet your business purposes and include the much-needed technical and personal skills as your team already knows what you are searching for.

 If you have acknowledged how to hire a programmer for a startup, then it’s time to augment your team.
 And, you already know the steps to do it – online and offline developer events.

 Our valuable Experience

-Inoxoft is a custom software development and web development company with many years of experience.
+Inoxoft is a custom software development and web development company that provides software development for startups and offers the discovery phase of a software project.
 But, in the beginning, we were a startup business as well.
 Thus, we had to hire developers for our growth and development purposes.
-And, the best solution out of our tips and steps was to use referrals by teammates and employ common-thinkers that wanted to make a change in this world.
+And, the best solution out of our tips and steps was to use referrals from teammates and employ common-thinkers that wanted to make a change in this world.
 You can read our corporate culture and collaboration principles in the About Us section on our site or in our related blog article here.